druid-io/druid-operator/docs/getting_started.md

 - As per operator pattern, the druid operator reconciles every 10s ( default reconcile time ) to make sure the desired state ( druid CR ) in sync with current state.
 - In case user wants to adjust the reconcile time, it can be adjusted by adding an ENV variable in ```deploy/operatoryaml```, user can enable ```RECONCILE_WAIT``` env and pass in the value suffixed with ```s``` string ( example: 30s).
 The default time is 10s.

+## Finalizer in Druid CR
+- Druid Operator supports provisioning of sts as well as deployments.
+When sts is created a pvc is created along.
+When druid CR is deleted the sts controller does not delete pvc's associated with sts.
+- In case user does not care about pvc data and wishes not to reclaim it, user can enable ```volumeReclaimPolicy: false``` in druid CR.
+This shall trigger finalizers and pre-delete hook shall be executed which shall first clean up sts and then pvc referenced by sts.
+- Default behavior is set to true ie after deletion of CR, any pvc's provisioned shall remain as it is.

 ## Deploy a sample Druid cluster

 - An example spec to deploy a tiny druid cluster is included.
 For full details on spec please see `pkg/api/druid/v1alpha1/druid_types.go`